PrismaticDevs/helpful-human-interview-challenge/README.md

 I interviewed with the company on 5/4, began building the application on 5/5, and then finished the application on 5/10.
 Each day I would spend roughly 4-5 hours on developing the code and testing it.

+The initial application that I built did not include some elements depicted in the png images for reference, such as a search bar and the company logo.
+Still I did not have any application that would be able to display the .sketch file that is included in the repository for this challenge so hopefully the design I chose to use is satisfactory.

 ## Url

 <a href="">deployed application</a>

 ## Usage

 Browse the app to view color swatches.
 There are 100 color swatches so the swatches are paginated to display 20 at a time.
 The swatches are grouped by into reds, yellows, greens, blues, and purples.
 Use the button to generate a random color swatch.
+You may also use the search bar to search for the name of the color that you are looking for.
+Click the button at the bottom of the app to generate a random color swatch.

 ## Goals

 <ul>
     <h3>Core</h3>
     <li>The app is styled with the required Google font in the App.css for the body of the SPA.</li>
-    <li>The app is styled using Bootstrap.</li>
+    <li>The app is styled using custom CSS.</li>
     <li>The app includes a magical donger.</li>
     <li>The database contains 100 colors.</li>
     <li>The colors are paginated to show 20 at a time and are grouped by color.</li>